Pereira Palace: History

 In 1969 the palace housed the Centro Humanístico Científico Santiago Centro, also known as Liceo 26.
 The 1971 Aconcagua earthquake severely damaged the building, and from October 1972 the Ministry of Education destined it to house student organizations such as the Federación de Estudiantes Secundarios de Santiago (FESES), the Federación de Estudiantes Industriales y Técnicos de Santiago (FEITES) and the Federación de Izquierda de Estudiantes Particulares (FIEP), as well as the Frente de Estudiantes Revolucionarios (FER), the student branch of the Revolutionary Left Movement (MIR).

 Following the 1973 Chilean coup d'état, the Inmobiliaria San Luis acquired the palace, subdividing it into several stores for rent, damaging the building.
 In 1981 it was purchased by Inmobiliaria Maullín —owned by Raúl del Río—.
 The building was declared a National Monument of Chile in 1974, losing this designation the following year, and then declared again a National Monument in 1981, when it already was in a deplorable state of neglect.
 Its ruined status worsened with the 1985 Algarrobo earthquake.

 Restoration

-A restoration project was undertaken between 2016 and 2019.
-The works were executed by the Constructora Cosal, Proyectos y Rehabilitaciones Kalam, from Spain, and Inmobiliaria La Viña.